lizdebiase/agile/README.md

 # 2.Our Solution:

 We named our product **Recognize**.
-Our team utilized an “outside-in” product development approach to create our prototype.
-“Outside-in” focuses on the end user’s needs and experience to drive features, along with supporting application program interfaces (API).
-Focusing on the end user means that their needs are implemented pervasively throughout the application.
+Our team used an “outside-in” product development approach to create our prototype.
+This approach keeps the team focused on the end user’s needs and experience to drive features, along with supporting Application Program Interfaces (API).
+Focusing on the end user ensures that their needs are addressed pervasively throughout the application.
 This practice promotes user satisfaction and adoption through continuous interaction/feedback.
-Our team utilized the following approach for this prototype:
+Our team used the following approach for this prototype:

 - Conducted user research to understand needs.
 Our User Researcher conducted user interviews with the product owner, along with the identified personas to create the initial application concept.
 - Created initial UI ,documented as wireframes representing the personas associated with the system.
 Feedback was incorporated into an updated UI design